Babcock/Webb - Things to Do

 Discover and explore this diverse area and its wealth of recreational opportunities.

 The area is popular with hunters from all over south Florida; peak use is the first two weeks of November.
 The area’s deer population is on the rise due to careful habitat management.
 Northern bobwhite are hunted on the Field Trial Area from traditional wagons or on horseback.
 This species is the subject of considerable research and management here.
 Quota hunt permits are required for dove hunts and hog management hunts held on the 885-acre Punta Gorda Water Treatment Facility site.
-Refer to the Punta Gorda Water Treatment Facility Public Small Game Hunting Area brochure for more information.
+Refer to the Punta Gorda Water Treatment Facility Public Small Game Hunting Area regulations summary brochure for more information.
 Hunting is also available on the nearby Yucca-Pens Unit.
-Check the hunting regulations and maps for Babcock/Webb and the Yucca Pens Unit as well as the hunt calendars for both areas before you visit.
+Check the hunting regulations and maps for Babcock/Webb and the Yucca Pens Unit, as well as the hunt calendars for both areas, before you visit.

 Fish from the pier or banks at 395-acre Webb Lake for largemouth bass, bluegill, redear sunfish, speckled perch, black crappie and channel catfish.
 Bluegill eight inches or longer are common and they occasionally exceed 10 inches in length.
 Catch-and-release is the rule for black bass to protect this outstanding fishery.
 Check on-site for specific size and bag limits for other species.
 Three boat ramps provide access for canoes, kayaks and boats; gasoline-powered motors are not allowed.
 Marl ponds 1, 2 and 3 provide excellent opportunities for bank fishing.
 Carry appropriate licenses and permits.